Low Water Advisory – Level 1 Condition

 Current water levels can be viewed by searching Station Names “Ottawa River”, “Mattawa River”, “Chippewa Creek”, “La Vase River”, “Wasi River”, and “Lake Nipissing” at https://wateroffice.ec.gc.ca/search/real_time_e.html

-Though there are no criteria for water levels in the Ontario Low Water Response program, water levels on Lake Nipissing are low and declining per Public Services and Procurement Canada, a result of lack of precipitation in the area.
+There are no criteria for water levels in the Ontario Low Water Response program.
+Water levels on Lake Nipissing are normal for this time of year as water levels are lowered through the fall and winter per Public Services and Procurement Canada.
 The water level on Lake Nipissing is regulated by dams operated by the federal government.
 Current conditions are available at https://www.canada.ca/en/public-services-procurement/services/infrastructure-buildings/bridges-docks-dams/frenchriver-dam.html

 Forecasted Conditions: